karenarialin/karenarialin.github.io/README.md

 4. Make more mobile responsive.

+5. Add my writing manifesto somewhere

-5. Fix README.
+6. Fix README.
 As you can see, it's not rendering so well.